MetaAstronaut/vadim-group-website-v2/src/content/pages/home.md

 ## How Our Repair Process Works

-1. **Consultation & Assessment**
+1. **Consultation & Estimate**
-   We listen carefully, review photos (if provided), and inspect the issue to understand what’s really going on.

-2. **Detailed Estimate**
-   You receive a clear, itemized estimate with no hidden fees.
-We explain each part so you know exactly what you’re paying for.
+   We assess needs, review photos, and provide clear estimates with no hidden fees

-3. **Scheduling & Planning**
+2. **Scheduling & Planning**
-   We work around your schedule and give realistic timelines.
-Arrival times are respected — no vague “all-day window.”
+   Flexible scheduling with realistic timelines.
+We respect your time

-4. **Expert Execution**
+3. **Expert Execution**
-   The work is completed using proper techniques, suitable materials, and careful attention to detail.
+   Professional work with quality materials and attention to detail

-5. **Inspection & Cleanup**
+4. **Inspection & Cleanup**
-   We check our own work first, then clean up thoroughly, leaving your space neat and ready to use.

-6. **Final Walkthrough**
-   We review the completed work with you, answer questions, and confirm that everything matches the agreed scope.

-7. **Warranty & Follow-Up**
-   Our work is backed by a warranty.
-If you have questions or concerns later, you can reach out directly.
+   Thorough inspection and complete cleanup of your space

+5. **Walkthrough & Warranty**
+   Final review, questions answered, and warranty-backed work

 ---